Chilly forecast ahead for Hawke's Bay as autumn bites

 AdvertisementAdvertise with NZME.

-"We are well and truly into autumn now, and the cooler days are starting to settle in," the MetService forecast read.
+"We are well and truly into autumn now, and the cooler days are starting to settle in," the MetService forecast reads.

 The week will also bring with it mainly fine conditions, with chances of showers on Monday and Wednesday across Hawke's Bay, according to MetService.